Lieutenant Commander (Retired) Thomas Hallett

 Thomas may have been placed once more on the Active List when promoted to Lieutenant Commander on 17 May 1914.
 In April 1915 the Navy List shows him as retired, but he was brought back into active service for, in 1915, 1916 and 1917 Navy Lists, he is shown as Lieut Cdr (Retd) serving aboard H.M.S.ZARIA (for Charge of Stores).

 He was apppointed to “ZARIA” for c/o Stores on 25 January 1915.

 H.M.S.ZARIA was sometimes described as an Armed Merchant Cruiser, although it was in fact a Depot Ship of 3,500 tons, based at Longhope, Orkney from 25 February 1915.

 Thomas’ record shows that he was ‘sick on shore, muscular rheumatism’ on 12 October 1917 and his appointment was suspended on 21 December 1917.
-He died at home on 16th February 1918 of Prostate cancer and cystitis.
-He was 64.
+He died at home on 16th February 1918 of an enlarge Prostate, cystitis and blood poisoning.
+He was 65.
 His neice, Gladys Shapter, registered his death two days later.